esentri/domainlifecycles/readme_domain_events.md

 The configuration of the technical messaging infrastructure typically is done by creating an instance of the ``io.domainlifecycles.events.api.ChannelFactory``class.
-The Channel Factory provides methods for creating Channels (see below [Channels](#Channels)) Domain Events of different types could processed on different channels.
+The Channel Factory provides methods for creating Channels (see below [Channels](#Channels)) Domain Events of different types could be processed by different channels.
-On the publishing side an implementation of ``io.domainlifecycles.events.api.PublishingRouter`` decides, which Domain Event is published on which Channel.
+On the publishing side an implementation of ``io.domainlifecycles.events.api.PublishingRouter`` decides, which Domain Event is published to which Channel.
-The default implementation ``io.domainlifecycles.events.api.DomainEventTypeBasedRouter`` decides this based ión the published Domain Event type.
+The default implementation ``io.domainlifecycles.events.api.DomainEventTypeBasedRouter`` decides this based on the published Domain Event type.

 A typical configuration might look like this (Spring based example):
 ```Java